-You taste chocolate right away when you bite into these meringue cookies, but the appearance of a snowy white “kiss” shape atop a short tender cookie gives no clue.
+You taste chocolate right away when you bite into these meringue kisses, but the appearance of a snowy white “kiss” shape atop a short tender cookie gives no clue.
 A creative baker can have fun with these cookies: Rather than a kiss, pipe the chocolate-flecked meringue into any shape on the cookie bases—hearts, butterflies, rosebuds, leaves, latticework, even a family coat of arms.–Flo Braker

 Meringue cookies in the shape of a family coat of arms.
 Perhaps this is what Game of Thrones has been missing?

-Special Equipment: 1/2-inch plain decorating tip (such as Ateco #6)
+- 1/2-inch plain decorating tip (such as Ateco #6)

 For the dough

-- 8 tablespoons unsalted butter, room temperature
+- 8 tablespoons (4 oz) unsalted butter room temperature

 - 1/4 cup granulated sugar